Douglas (locomotive): History

-Although smaller than the other locomotives on the Talyllyn Railway, it has performed well and was returned to service in 1995, with a new boiler fitted, and turned out in its old Air Ministry Works & Buildings livery.
+Although smaller than the other locomotives on the Talyllyn Railway it has performed well, and was returned to service in 1995 with a new boiler fitted and repainted in its old Air Ministry Works & Buildings livery.

 In more recent years Douglas has been painted in standard Talyllyn Railway livery of deep bronze green lined with black borders and yellow lining; however as of 2010 it was painted red, acting as Duncan from the fictional Skarloey Railway.
 In February 2018, to mark the centenary of both the locomotive and the RAF, it was painted RAF blue.

+Douglas’s boiler ticket expired in January 2024 after which the engine was relocated to the Severn Valley Railway where it was placed on display in the engine house.

 In fiction

 All the steam-operated engines on the Talyllyn Railway appeared many times in The Railway Series books by the Rev. W. Awdry on the Skarloey Railway.
-In this case Douglas was the basis for the character “Duncan”.
+In this case, Douglas was the basis for the character “Duncan”.